McJtyMods/LostCities/README.md

 ```

 ## Changes
-* Everything is Bugs Fixed, duh
+* Everything is Bugs Fixed, duh.
 * New "nospawner" profile.
-Generates buildings with loot but without mod spawners.
+Generates buildings with loot, but without mod spawners.
+* Tweeks to the "onlycity" profile.
+Railways + Highways.